sademban/sademban.github.io/_posts/journal/2025/09/2025-09-14-cli-productivity-kit.markdown

   - developer-experience
 ---

 Rebuilt my command-line toolkit from the ground up.
-Swapped ripgrep for g across shell aliases, wired zf into the history search, and set up just recipes to standardize app builds.
+Swapped ripgrep for `rg` across shell aliases, wired `fzf` into the history search, and set up just recipes to standardize app builds.
 I can land inside the correct repo mode with two keystrokes now.

 Bonus: documented the stack in my Uses page so future-me remembers why each piece is there.